 The original mono version of the song got its first CD release on the box set “Compact Disc EP Collection.”
 Its inclusion in this set was due to its being one of four tracks on the British “Yesterday” EP of 1966.
 This CD set was released in the US on June 30th, 1992.

 The highly anticipated “Anthology 2” compilation album was released on March 18th, 1996, which included an excellent never-before-heard studio version of “It’s Only Love.”
 After hearing the quick false start of “take three,” the full “take two” rhythm track from the June 15th, 1965 recording session is heard in its entirety.
-John’s enthusiastic vocal delivery, as well as the vibrant dual acoustic guitar arrangement and ending cymbal crash, made this song a shoe-in to be included on this collection.
+John’s enthusiastic vocal delivery, as well as the vibrant dual acoustic guitar arrangement and ending cymbal crash, made this version of song a shoe-in for inclusion on this collection.

 On April 11th, 2006, Capitol saw fit to release the second in their series of box sets entitled “The Capitol Albums, Vol. 2,” which included the entire American “Rubber Soul” album in both stereo and mono.
 The original stereo mix with the edited double-tracking is contained therein, and although early copies of this box set accidentally do not include the original mono mix, it is extremely hard to tell on this song.

 If you desire to own those original 1965 mixes on CD, your best bet is to buy the box set “The Beatles In Mono,” which includes the entire British “Help!” album in both mono and stereo as they were originally released in the '60s.